Want better results from you e-commerce campaign?

 - Mention in their email newsletter

-So, if you decide to go this route, here’s what you can expect your business model breakdown to look like:
+So, if you decide to go this route, here’s what you can expect your e-commerce strategy breakdown to look like:

 - You spend $20,000 on a media buy